 Many days, I didn’t have the energy to hold a book whilst lying in bed, to even be able to read.
-So, a complete change of lifestyle was forced upon me, and I had to find ways of adapting and accepting that life was probably never going to be the same again!
-I stripped back all the commitments, including finally accepting in 2018 that I’ll never feel able to teach my beloved NCT Antenatal Courses again, something that had been my passion after Alex was born in 2004!
+So, a complete change of lifestyle was forced upon me, and I had to find ways of adapting to my ‘new normal’ and accepting that life was probably never going to be the same again.
+I stripped back all the commitments, was devastated when I had to stop home-educating and registered my children at the local school, and finally accepted in 2018 that I’ll never feel able to teach my beloved NCT Antenatal Courses again, something that had been my passion after Alex was born in 2004 (and had taken me 5 years of training to study for)!
 2015 was a major year of transition and coming to terms with my new life, and I began to stop looking at this condition as a life sentence that had ruined my life, and start trying to see where I could still make life worth living again.

 I began to realise that a lot of my self-worth came from what I did for others, my sense of giving to the world, and when I was no longer able to do that, I severely questioned my value, feeling I was now completely useless and worthless as I could no longer ‘give’ in the ways that I always had.